 Finding good books to read can be tough.
 But when you get hooked on a series, you don’t have to worry about finding your next great book; you can just enjoy reading them because you always know what’s next.

-This book list includes a whopping 83 titles kids grade school-age and up can enjoy—and grown-ups can, too, because this list includes books that readers of any age can appreciate.
+This list includes titles kids grade school-age and up can enjoy—and grown-ups also can, too, because this list includes books that readers of any age can appreciate.

 There are so many more great series to choose from, and I hope you share your personal favorites in comments.

 These charming books were discovered by a new generation of readers when Kathleen Kelly (played by Meg Ryan) recommended them to a Fox Books patron in Nora Ephron’s 1998 movie You’ve Got Mail: “I'd start with Ballet Shoes, it's my favorite; although Skating Shoes is completely wonderful.”
 There are 11 shoe books in all.
 Age 7 and up.More info →

 This series follows the journey of Betsy Ray and her best friend, Tacy, from the time they are 5 years old.
 The first book, Betsy-Tacy, begins with the line, "It was difficult, later, to think of a time when Betsy and Tacy had not been friends."
 A sweet series that celebrates friendship and the wonders of childhood.
 10 books in all.
 Age 5 and up.More info →

 Warren was a first grade teacher who was frustrated that she couldn’t find good books for her young students that were easy enough for them to read.
 She began writing The Boxcar Children books to fill the gap, and countless children have fallen in love with reading because of these stories of 4 orphans who make their home in an old railway car.
 (Stick to the first 17, written by Warren herself.
 Subsequent books written by different authors will bear the words “created by Gertrude C. Warren” on the cover.)
 Age 5 and up.More info →